List of Speed Grapher characters: Hibari Ginza

-Hibari Ginza (銀座 ひばり, Ginza Hibari) is a vicious policewoman who's in love with Saiga.
+Hibari Ginza (銀座 ひばり, Ginza Hibari) is a vicious policewoman who is in love with Saiga.
 She gets jealous very easily and will do anything she can to protect him from potential harm.
 She has a joking habit of saying "self-defense" whenever she shoots or kills someone, usually right before or directly after they attack her.
 She blackmails Saiga into having sex with her by stealing his camera and promising to give it back after.
 She is very envious of Kagura and makes a deal with Shinsen to recapture her if she can "keep" Saiga.
 After returning Kagura, she takes an unconscious Saiga back to her apartment.
 Ginza begins to become depressed when people tell her things about Saiga she didn't know.
 She really goes off the handle when Suitengu tells her that she severely underestimated the worth of Saiga and Kagura to the Tennōzu Group, after which she tried to bargain for his life in exchange for a petty conman.
 Ginza eventually realizes that she cannot stop Saiga from loving Kagura and helps him to stay alive.
 Even though she is angry when Saiga tells Kagura that he loves her, Ginza agrees to take her to the island where Ryōgoku is in order to get treatment.
 When Kagura resists, saying that she wants to stay with Saiga, Ginza states that she was heartbroken when Saiga confessed his love to Kagura but cannot let her die as a matter of pride, Ginza then proceeds to swiftly knock Kagura unconscious.
 It is revealed at the end of the series that Ginza does eventually find happiness with Dr. Ryōgoku.

 She is voiced by Takako Honda in the original Japanese version and by Clarine Harp in the English version.

 Shiina

-Ginza's partner in the force, Shiina (椎名) tends to be very scared of Ginza and pretty much follows her orders without so much as thinking of telling her no. It's also revealed that he's an amateur photographer as well as a big fan of Saiga's work.
+Ginza's partner in the force, Shiina (椎名) tends to be very scared of Ginza and pretty much follows her orders without so much as thinking of telling her no. It is also revealed that he is an amateur photographer as well as a big fan of Saiga's work.
 At the end of the series, Shiina finally manages to become a photographer (even taking over Saiga's old job) but is constantly degraded because his skills are inferior to Saiga's, despite his blindness.

 His Japanese voice actor is Jin Yamanoi and his English voice actor is Anthony Bowling.